Triply-Dev/YASGUI.YASR-deprecated/README.md

 YASR: Yet Another SPARQL Resultset visualizer
 ===

 YASR is part of the the YASGUI tool.
-For more information about YASR, its features, and how to include it in your web site, visit http://yasgui.github.io/YASR.
+For more information about YASR, its features, and how to include it in your web site, visit http://yasr.yasgui.org.
-Download the packaged YASR files from the `dist` directory

 Developing YASR
 ==